Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 It’s normal to experience grief, anxiety, and anger after losing your job, regardless of whether it was in your control.
 Experts say giving yourself time to absorb the impact of being laid off is healthy and necessary.

-Vent to a trusted friend or family member, allow yourself to feel confusion or uncertainty, and try to resist the urge to rush feeling “ok” with your new situation.
+Vent to a trusted friend or family member, allow yourself to feel confusion or uncertainty, and don’t rush to feel “okay” with your new situation.
+But don’t let your feelings completely prevent progress during this time.
+The sooner you take action, the better.

 File for unemployment as soon as possible